List of Monica and Friends characters: Aunt Nena

 Aunt Nena - Maggy's baker aunt.
 She is known for being a great and famous chef, being expert in making numerous cakes and sweets that often end up being devoured by her niece.
 Sometimes she also helps Maggy with some advice.
 In some stories it is also revealed that she is a witch, having learned some spells through some books.

 Uncle Pepo

 Uncle Pepo - Maggy's toymaker uncle and Nena's husband.
 He used to appear frequently in the first issues of the Maggy comics in the 90s, but rarely appears in current comics.

 Carmem da Esquina

 Carmem da Esquina (lit.
-Carmem from the Corner) - A fat and grumpy middle-aged lady that lives in the Lemon Street.
-She is known to hate every child from the neighborhood because always have her flower garden destroyed by them.
-She is single and is always looking for a boyfriend already having dated Seu Jura and also Sunny's father.
-She does not have a regular design often appearing in most stories with a different look but is easily recognized for wearing a purple dress and having a brown hair in a hideous haircut.
+Carmem from the Corner, Maria Carmen Esteves) - An overweight and grumpy middle-aged woman who lives in the Lemon Street.
+She is known for her hatred for the children of the neighborhood, because they always end up messing up with her garden, even if it was an accident.
+She is single and is always looking for a boyfriend already having dated Seu Jura and also Sunny's divorced father.
+She does not have a regular design (specially in her first appearances) and often appears in most stories with a different look but is easily recognized for wearing a purple dress and having a brown hair in a hideous haircut.